codeOfRobin/try-swift-talk/try!Swift.md

 Examples
 Experiences

-^ What this talk **will** be, is a bunch of stories around how we refactored large parts of our app using Rx, and the stuff we found useful.
+^ What this talk **will** be, is a bunch of stories around how we refactored large parts of our app using Rx, and what parts we found useful

 ---

 ^ Now, a lot of you might be going.

+^ I DON'T KNOW RxSwift 😰

 I DON'T KNOW RxSwift 😰